WebCraft Dev logoWebCraftDev

 Restaurant website development in Europe in 2026: cost, timeline, and essential features

-Meanwhile, the restaurant next door captures "Italian restaurant [your city]" searches on Google, gets cited in AI Overviews when a tourist asks ChatGPT "where to dine in [your city]", and receives bookings without paying 2.50 EUR commission per cover to TheFork.
+Meanwhile, the restaurant next door captures "Italian restaurant [your city]" searches on Google, gets cited in AI Overviews when a tourist asks ChatGPT "where to dine in [your city]", and receives bookings directly without paying 2 to 5 EUR commission per cover.
 77% of customers check a restaurant's website before booking.
 52% of bookings happen outside opening hours.
 If your site is not doing its job, those customers go to your competitors.

 I am Mohamed.
 I have delivered 18 restaurant websites across Europe in 2025 and 2026, most of them visible as live demos on webcraftdev.com subdomains.
 This article is what I tell restaurant operators who reach out to me each week saying "my site looks bad and brings me zero customers."
 The method is not complicated, but it requires understanding where the money goes.